kxlsx/sepl/README.md

 This is a project that I made 90% for fun and 10% for a grade.
-I probably won't ever implement all of the features and optimizations I'd want, (as I unfortunately don't yet posess infinite time), but most of the basic `lisp` special forms are here.
+I probably won't ever implement all of the features and optimizations I'd want, as I unfortunately don't yet posess infinite time, but most of the basic `lisp` features are implemented.

 ## Building